rackerlabs/design-system/_docs/style/spacing.md

 Consider the following best practices when you apply the Helix spacing system:

-- In most cases, use medium spacing as the default.
+- In most cases, use medium spacing (20px) as the default.
+- When choosing spacing values for a new design, consider the user's needs and use case.
+Use small spacing when users prefer greater data density.
+Use large spacing to increase whitespace, which can help enhance user comprehension.
 - If you intend to use a different spacing value, keep in mind that large spacing can result in too much whitespace, and small spacing can be too data dense and difficult for the user to parse.
-- Don't mix spacing sizes within a component.
+- Avoid uneven spacing (padding) on containers.
+In the majority of cases, containers must use square Inset spacing, which means that the top, right, bottom, and left spacing values are equal inside the container.

 {% endcolumn %}